open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 Here are some tips to help you onboard successfully:

-1. **Read the project's documentation**: Read the README file, Contributing Guidelines, and Code of Conduct to familiarize yourself with the project.
-This will help you understand the project's goals, requirements, and expectations for contributors.
+1. **Read the project's documentation**: Read the README file, contributing guidelines, and code of conduct to familiarize yourself with the project.
+They will help you understand the project's goals, requirements, and expectations for contributors.

 2. **Start small**: When you're new to a project, it's a good idea to start with small, manageable tasks, such as fixing bugs, adding tests, or updating documentation.
 This will help you become familiar with the codebase and development workflow without getting overwhelmed.